ibm-cds-labs/hello-graph-java/README.md

 #### Explore the graph interactively in the web console

-If you've retained the sample graph after the sample application terminated, you can explore it in the IBM Graph web console.
+If you've retained the sample graph after the sample application terminated, you can explore it in the IBM Graph web console by opening the displayed link.
+If prompted enter your IBM Bluemix credentials.

-* Open the Bluemix web console https://console.ng.bluemix.net
-* Navigate to the space that you've identified in step 1
-* Click on the Graph service instance tile
-* Select **Manage** > **Open** to open the Graph web console
-* Select the graph that was created by the sample application
-* Traverse the graph